Logarithmic Depth Decomposition of Approximate Multi-Controlled Single-Qubit Gates Without Ancilla Qubits: Related Works

-The decomposition of approximate multi-controlled $U$, where $U \in \mathrm{U}(2)$ gates, introduced by~\cite{silva2024linear}, follows a structured approach that uses controlled $R_x$ rotations to implement multi-controlled $U$ gates with linear CNOT count and depth, Fig.~\ref{fig:mcu_approx}.
-In the exact case~\cite{adenilton2022linear}, when all control qubits are active, the circuit applies successive roots of $U$ to the target qubit, ensuring that their product results in $U$.
-To obtain an approximate version, the lowest-index root is removed, introducing a bounded approximation error.
-Fixing this error truncates the number of control qubits required, $n_b$, limiting circuit growth.
-To maintain scalability, the complexity is shifted toward the circuit's center, where a multi-target $\mathrm{SU}(2)$ operator with a single control qubit is used.
-Instead of a single control, additional control qubits $n_e$ can be employed, leading to an improved design with $n = n_b + n_e$ control qubits.
+The decomposition of approximate $n$-controlled $U$ gates, where $U \in \mathrm{U}(2)$, introduced in~\cite{silva2024linear}, follows a structured approach that employs controlled $R_x$ rotations to implement multi-controlled $U$ gates with linear CNOT count and depth, as illustrated in Fig.~\ref{fig:mcu_approx}.

+In the exact decomposition design~\cite{adenilton2022linear}, when all control qubits are active, the circuit applies successive roots of $U$ to the target qubit, ensuring that their product results in $U$, and applies the identity otherwise.
+To obtain an approximate version, the lowest-index root is removed, introducing a bounded approximation error $\epsilon$.

+The number of control qubits $n$ in the approximate circuit design is divided into two groups.
+The first group, denoted $n_b$, is determined by fixing the approximation error $\epsilon$ according to Eq.~\eqref{scale_nb}:

+where $\theta$ depends on the original $U$ operator~\cite{silva2024linear}.
+Specifically, $n_b$ corresponds to the smallest root of the $U$ index, expressed as $U^{1/2^{n_b}-1}$, and therefore represents the number of control qubits to be decomposed into $R_x$ gates.

+The second group, denoted $n_e$, is introduced to preserve the scalability of the circuit concerning the number of control qubits.
+Here, $n_b - 1$ represents the number of $R_x$ gates controlled by $n_e$.
+In this way, the circuit complexity is concentrated in its central stage, where an $(n_e + 1)$-controlled, $(n_b - 1)$-target $\mathrm{SU}(2)$ operation is employed, as illustrated in Fig.~\ref{fig:mcu_approx} for the case of six controls.